Everett24/SkinLesionClassification/README.md

 ## Tour of the Repository
 - notebooks contains exploratory tests of the code that became the src code
-- src contains
+- src contains <br />
-  Pipeline.py: A class used to load and preprocess data for the model Model.py: A class used to easily configure the CNN runtime.py: A file used to cleanly create and test a model
+  Pipeline.py: A class used to load and preprocess data for the model <br />
+  Model.py: A class used to easily configure the CNN <br />
+  runtime.py: A file used to cleanly create and test a model <br />
 - data will be created from configure_data.sh after you download the data